A vegetarian recipe for porcini risotto: creamy, earthy and emboldened with aromatic garlic and thyme. Serves 4.

 This roasted pumpkin, mushroom and fennel pizza is not only easy to make but is given a unique twist with a garnish of mint.

-These caramelised onion, roquefort and spiced pear bites make a perfect appetizer or canapé.
-Casual and under-stated yet incredibly tasty.
+These caramelised onion, roquefort and pear tarts make a perfect appetizer or canapé.
+Prep time: 30 minutes.
+Cook time: 15 minutes.

 More about food: